-- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism to create analyzers according to command-line parameters, - modify EventDump and ElementReco to be handled by AnalysisFactory, - add "builder" classes to register the available analyzers and create them on request. - Add an AnalysisInfo parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.
+- Modify the version 2 to use a "factory" to create analyzer objects: - create a class AnalysisFactory to create analyzers and implement a mechanism, based on "abstract factory", to create analyzers according to command-line parameters, - modify EventDump and ElementReco to be handled by AnalysisFactory, - add "concrete factory" classes to register the available analyzers and create them on request. - Add an AnalysisInfo parameter to AnalysisSteering and save a copy to be used later. - Move the code to create analyzers from the main function to the factory.